hum4nG0D/hum4nG0D.github.io/_posts/2024-03-20-How-to-Listen-to-Audiobooks-for-Free-Libby.md

 ---
-title: Book: How to Read and Listen to Audiobooks for Free
+title: How to Read and Listen to Audiobooks for Free
 description: Ditch the subscriptions—here’s how I use libraries (local and international) to access thousands of books, audiobooks, and even Kindle titles for free.
 author: hum4ng0d
 date: 2024-03-20